9 Best Renters Insurance Companies in New Jersey of 2026

 If you want to lower the cost of your policy, you can do several things:

-- If the company you choose offers car insurance, most will offer you a discount if you bundle your renters policy with your auto coverage.
+- If the company you choose offers car insurance, most will offer a discount if you bundle your renters policy with your auto coverage.
 For example, a 5% bunding discount on a $3,000 auto policy would cost you $150.
 This figure can nearly pay for your renters insurance premium.

 - Your policy will also give you a discount if your rental has a security system, such as smoke detectors, burglar alarms, safety devices, or deadbolts.